arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Arkansas Bankruptcy Records by Mail

-Querying parties can request Arkansas bankruptcy records by mail by preparing a written request containing enough details of the case of interest.
+Arkansas bankruptcy records may be accessible via mail.
+To obtain records, inquirers are typically required to submit a written request containing enough details of the case of interest.
 It is recommended to include the case number, debtor’s name, date filed, date of discharge, the status of the case, and the judge assigned to the case.
 If possible, mail-in requesters should include the trustee assigned to the case, asset information, and other basic information to facilitate the record retrieval process.
 Those who do not have access to this information may retrieve it from the Multi-court voice system by dialing 1-866-222-8029.
 Note that the case number, participant name, or the last four digits of the debtor’s social security number is required to use the voice system.

 How to Get Arkansas Bankruptcy Court Records Online

-Arkansas residents can get bankruptcy court records online through the Public Access to Court Electronic Records (PACER) database.
-While this database is centralized and maintained at the federal capacity, Arkansas has a specific PACER Court Website where they can find bankruptcy records filed within the state’s jurisdiction only.
+Arkansas residents may be able to obtain bankruptcy court records online through the Public Access to Court Electronic Records (PACER) database.
+While this database is centralized and maintained at the federal capacity, Arkansas has a specific PACER Court Website that provides access to select bankruptcy records filed within the state’s jurisdiction only.
 The PACER databases are available round the clock.
 Using the databases requires an account and billing information.

 The PACER portal is only free for researchers, persons with poverty affidavits, and users who do not accumulate more than $30 usage in a quarter.
 Generally, each page viewed using PACER costs 10 cents.
 This per-page charge applies to pages resulting from every search.
 If a search yields no matches, the “no result found page” counts as one page.
 The maximal charge for image documents is $3.
 In addition, digital audio files are charged $2.40.
 Users are recommended to refer to the Fee Schedule on the PACER FAQ page for additional information about fees.
 To get exempted from paying PACER quarterly charges, interested persons may check if they qualify by querying the clerk of court.
 Essentially, those that qualify are required to file a motion for exemption.